dukt/analytics-docs/craft.analytics.md

 This method lets you perform any request on Google Analytics Core Reporting API.

-Read {entry:1050:link} to learn more.
+Read [Requesting Google Analytics API](requesting-analytics-api) to learn more.